Firobe/Packer/README.md

  * `MultilineSolver` : places every shape on multiple lines.
  * `ScanlineSolver` : uses the first-fit algorithm to pack shapes.
 Very efficient on rectangular shapes.
  * `FreezeSolver` : uses a physics-like algorithm to pack one shape after the other with gravity.
  * `ProbaSolver` : a probabilist solver using random steps.
 The parameter `amplitudeProba` can be provided.
+It will specify the amplitude of the random movements (a higher number means smaller steps).

 # Features